Location: South-eastern Washington and north-western Idaho

 The appellation is directly below originating watersheds of the Palouse and Camas Prairies.
 The steep V-shaped valley allows for good drainage, providing frost protection and cool nighttime temperatures for acid retention and flavor development.
 Annual precipitation varies between 11-22 inches, enough that minimal irrigation is needed.

 Lewis-Clark Valley AVA’s soils are comprised of decomposing perennial grasses and grass roots with capacity to hold water.
 The majority of soils contain loess, or wind-deposited, nutrient-rich silt.
-The region has good planting areas that are easy to develop and contain air drainage characteristics that are ideal for wine grapes.
+The region has planting areas that are easy to develop and contain air drainage characteristics that are ideal for wine grapes.